|SLT Careers Lead:||

 We offer pupils a range of career events each academic year:

-- Yr 8 STEM (Science Technology Engineering and Maths) Careers awareness day attended by various local and national employers
+- Year 8 STEM (Science Technology Engineering and Maths) Careers Awareness Day attended by various local and national employers

 - Visiting speakers from both higher education institutions and the work place.